Jamaat-e-Ahle Sunnat Karnataka

-Jamat E Ahle Sunnat Karnataka is a Muslim organization Officially registered with Government of Karnataka in Bangalore on 2 November 2018.
+Jamaat E Ahle Sunnat Karnataka is a Muslim organization Officially registered with Government of Karnataka in Bangalore on 2 November 2018.
 Jamaat-e-Ahle Sunnat Karnataka was founded by Sayed Tanveer hashmi.
 It is becoming the voice of Sunni Muslims of Karnataka state, India.

 History

 Jamaat-e-Ahle Sunnat Karnataka is a Sunni Muslim organization.
 The adherents of Sunni Islam are referred to in Arabic as 'Ahl As-Sunnah Wa l-Jamāʻah' ("the people of the sunnah and the community") or 'Ahl-as-Sunnah' for short.

 Among Sunnis; Hanafi, Maliki, Shafe’ee and Hanbali are considered as Ahle Sunnat Wal Jama’at.
 The basic difference among the four groups of Ahle Sunnat Wal Jama’at is the fiqh (Jurisprudence of Islam).
 Otherwise, these four groups have unanimity in beliefs, traditions and the status of Muhammad, his Sahabah (companions), his Aal (progeny) and the Aulia Allah (The very righteous people among Muslims) in Islam.
 Most of the Ahle Sunnah Wal Jama’ah follow the tradition of Sufism (mysticism of Islam).

 Jamat E Ahle Sunnat, Karnataka was formed under the leadership of Scholars and intellectuals in Bijapur to help 10 millions Muslim of Karnataka in various aspects of life, which includes the upliftment of Muslims' in Socio-educational and political fields.